Aswan Dam: Dangers

+during the events described in this study.
+Moreover, the flood caused by a dam breach is concentrated to plus/minus one day, instead of a seasonal flood distributed over 4 months.
+The short flood is much more violent.
+Millions of homes would be destroyed.
+Nationwide irrigation infrastructure would be covered by a layer of contaminated sediment that becomes hard as stone after a short while.
+After Nasser lake has disappeared (emptied), agricultural production would fall back to pre-AHD levels causing widespread famine for years.

 Resettlement and compensations

 Lake Nasser flooded much of lower Nubia and 100,000 to 120,000 people were resettled in Sudan and Egypt.

 In Sudan, 50,000 to 70,000 Sudanese Nubians were moved from the old town of Wadi Halfa and its surrounding villages.
 Some were moved to a newly created settlement on the shore of Lake Nasser called New Wadi Halfa, and some were resettled approximately 700 km south to the semi-arid Butana plain near the town of Khashm el-Girba up the Atbara River.
 The climate there had a regular rainy season as opposed to their previous desert habitat in which virtually no rain fell.
 The government developed an irrigation project, called the New Halfa Agricultural Development Scheme to grow cotton, grains, sugar cane and other crops.
 The Nubians were resettled in twenty five planned villages that included schools, medical facilities, and other services, including piped water and some electrification.

 In Egypt, the majority of the 50,000 Nubians were moved three to ten kilometers from the Nile near Edna and Kom Ombo, 45 km downstream from Aswan in what was called "New Nubia".
 Housing and facilities were built for 47 village units whose relationship to each other approximated that in Old Nubia.
 Irrigated land was provided to grow mainly sugar cane.

 In 2019–20, Egypt started to compensate the Nubians who lost their homes following the dam impoundment.